You’re looking for a career change, and keep hearing about developers. But, what is a developer – and why should you become one anyway?

 Why Become a Developer?

-At this point, you should have a good understanding of what a developer is and the sorts of paths available to anyone who becomes a developer.
-That being said, why you should become a developer is an equally important question.
+At this point, you should have a good understanding of what is a developer and the sorts of paths available to anyone who becomes a developer.
+That being said, why you should become a developer is an equally important question (and possibly why you’re learning what is a developer in the first place).
 While there are plenty of reasons to go by, we’ll talk about the major four that generally drives people to pursue this exciting industry!

 If you haven’t noticed technology’s takeover yet, you should notice it now!
 Every day a new piece of technology comes out, a programming framework is updated or invented, a new more powerful smartphone is planned, and so forth.
 As consumers and businesses alike become more and more dependent on technology, the need for developers naturally goes up.

 In the US alone, the Bureau of Labor Statistics forecasts software and web developers are expected to see hundreds of thousands of more jobs created in the next decade – and this is just for these two fields of development.
 Fields like machine learning are seeing even higher growth, with a 344% gain from 2015 – 2018 according to AINews.
 Additionally, popular job board site Glassdoor routinely ranks developer jobs as some of the top choices in the US.
 So, there is no question that these are coveted skills and positions needed right now!